 Writing About Landforms

-We do a culminating, creative narrative writing project during our landforms study that gets kids writing about science, using map skills, and even includes some functional writing.
+At the end of our unit, we do a culminating, creative narrative writing project that gets kids writing creatively, using map skills, and includes some functional writing.

-Students used this prewriting page to brainstorm and decide on the location, landforms, weather, jobs, and special features of their islands.
+Students use a prewriting page to brainstorm and decide on the location, landforms, weather, jobs, and special features of their islands.

-They then wrote postcards home to Mon and Dad from their imaginary islands.
+They then wrote postcards home to Mom and Dad from their imaginary islands.

 Landforms Literacy Centers

 Geography Jabber was a big hit!
-Students worked in pairs to spin a landform, determine if it was a land or water feature, then tell their partner everything they know about that specific land formation.
+My class worked in pairs to spin a landform, determine if it was a land or water feature, then tell their partner everything they know about that specific land formation.

 On the last day of our unit I use this assessment.
 Students match landforms to their descriptions, list water and land formations, explain the forces that create landforms, and illustrate plateaus and peninsulas.

 If you’d like to do this landforms project with your class you can!
 Click this link or any of the pictures to take you right to it in my TPT shop.
-I’ve even included these bulletin board display pieces too!
+The unit includes detailed lesson plans, landforms reference charts, a landforms writing project with templates and planning pages, landforms literacy centers, bulletin board display, and a unit assessment.